jkayani/jkayani.github.io/about/index.markdown

 I also serve as an officer in [NC State's ACM/AITP chapter](https://acm-ncsu.github.io/) - my main job is to manage our website, and otherwise help with club administration.

 ### Are you looking for internship/job opportunities?

-Absolutely!
-You can contact me via [email](mailto:josh@joshkayani.me) here, or find me online:
+For Summer 2017, I'll be a Software Engineering Intern at [Dude Solutions](https://www.dudesolutions.com) in Cary, NC.
+I'm still interested in opportunities for the future, and you can contact me via [email](mailto:josh@joshkayani.me) here, or find me online:

 [Github](http://github.com/jkayani)